dangerfarms/newcomers-guide/section-4/django/README.md

 In this section you will find pointers and solutions for common issues.
 Please read this section carefully and check back for updates.

 ### Multiple inheritance (and mixins)
-[Multiple inheritence](https://docs.python.org/2/tutorial/classes.html#multiple-inheritance) can be a bit confusing.
+[Multiple inheritance](https://docs.python.org/2/tutorial/classes.html#multiple-inheritance) can be a bit confusing.
 What overwrites what?

-Multiple inheritence patterns often repeat throughout the code.
+Multiple inheritance patterns often repeat throughout the code.

-For the above to reasons, the best practice is to create a class that is only responsible for combining the classes.
+For the above reasons, the best practice is to create a class that is only responsible for combining the classes.

 Example: